FGRibreau/smtp-to-sendgrid-gateway/README.md

 ## Run

-Since this server should run as a sidekick of the main application (thus on the same machine) authorization was not required.
+Since this server should run as *a sidekick of the main application* (thus on the same machine or [the same pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#understanding-pods)) authorization was not required.

 ```shell
 docker run -it -p 25:25 -e SENDGRID_API=XXXXXXX fgribreau/smtp-to-sendgrid-gateway